What’s New? Justice & Mercy’s Newsletter – July 2020

 ‘Let’s be Stone-Catchers’

 Together We Make a Difference!

 JM Partner, please consider in becoming a Matthew 25/25 Partner:

-Our mission is to follow these words by ministering to inmates and their families.
-Your Christian love, your generosity, and prayers will allow Justice & Mercy to continue to expand our ministry by reaching out and giving inmates and their families a voice and an advocate in the criminal justice system.
+Our mission is to put into action these words by ministering to inmates and their families.
+Your unconditional Christian love, your generosity, and prayers will enable Justice & Mercy to expand its ministry by giving inmates and their families a voice and an advocate in the criminal justice system.

-For your generous automatic monthly donation of $25.00 on 25th day of each month for a year or a one gift of $300.00, Justice & Mercy will give you reserved seating, priority signup for all of our events, and a gift to you.
+For your generous automatic monthly donation of $25.00 on 25th day of each month for one year or for your gift of $300.00, Justice & Mercy will give you reserved seating, priority signup for all of our events, and a gift to you.

 Justice & Mercy is committed to Praying for Our Partners!

 (Please include your prayer request)